Charlotte, NC, Colleges with Trade Programs

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)*||100%||60%|

 |Undergraduate Graduation Rate (Students who started Fall 2014)*||50%||17%|

 Carolinas College of Health Sciences

 Offering small class sizes and highly specialized degree programs, Carolinas College of Health Sciences is a trade school specializing in healthcare fields.
-With nine technical programs, this public, 2-year college focuses on enhancing medical knowledge through innovative learning methods.
+With seven programs, this public, 2-year college focuses on enhancing medical knowledge through innovative learning methods.